CanYigit0/Arknoid-Game/README.md

 # Arknoid-Game
-This project devoloped for object oriented programming class.And devoloped in Eclipse IDE with java.
+This project devoloped for object oriented programming course.And devoloped in Eclipse IDE with java.